jakewc12/Reversi/ReversiGame/README.md

 Invariants in the GameDisc would be that the color will always be either WHITE, BLACK, or GREY

 -Within the ReversiTextualView component, there is the ReadOnlyReversiModel.
-Using the model's getColorAt() method, the textual view can build a rendering of the model's board.
-The view also had an Appendable which allows it to interact with a controller.
+Using the model's getColorAt() method, the textual textualview can build a rendering of the model's board.
+The textualview also had an Appendable which allows it to interact with a controller.
 It interacts with the Appendable through the render function.